hammem/monarchmoney/README.md

 - `get_subscription_details` - gets the Monarch Money account's status (e.g. paid or trial)
 - `get_recurring_transactions` - gets the future recurring transactions, including merchant and account details
 - `get_transactions_summary` - gets the transaction summary data from the transactions page
+- `get_transactions_summary_card` - gets the transaction summary card data from the transactions page
 - `get_transactions` - gets transaction data, defaults to returning the last 100 transactions; can also be searched by date range
 - `get_transaction_categories` - gets all of the categories configured in the account
 - `get_transaction_category_groups` all category groups configured in the account-